gbremble/api-docs/source/v1/includes/_introduction.md

 403                   | Forbidden.
 You do not have permission to perform that action 404                   | Not found.
 The requested URL is not found on the server 429                   | Too many requests.
 You have hit the Open API too quickly 500, 502, 503, 504    | Server error.
-Ooops, something is wrong at Guidebook.
+Something is wrong on Guidebook's end.
 Please try again later